sayanthsunil2005/PDF_chatbot/README.md

 # PDF_chatbot
 this is a chat bot in which u can upload PDF and can ask things about the contents in the PDF

+add the pdf in the same folder where u store the python source code and add the file name and api key in the code

 Additional packages needed